-There are four main aims for teaching RSHE within our PSHEE curriculum:
+There are four main aims for teaching RSE within our PSHE curriculum:

 - More than ever before, children are exposed to representations of sex and sexuality through the social culture around them.
 The unregulated content on the internet or social media can mean children may be exposed to dangerous, confusing or scary content.
-We can prepare them for this by presenting a balanced view of positive healthy relationships to help them to be discerning and stay safe and ultimately, live a life in all its fulness. - There is much independent research showing most parents and carers value the support of schools in providing Relationships and Sex Education for their children.
+We can prepare them for this by presenting a balanced view of positive healthy relationships to help them to be discerning and stay safe. - There is much independent research showing most parents and carers value the support of schools in providing Relationships and Sex Education for their children.
 Parents and schools want children to be safe and happy. - A range of independent research consistently shows that effective Relationship Education delays first sexual experience and reduces risk-taking in young people. - Surveys of children and young people, as well as Ofsted, have repeatedly said that Relationship and Sex Education tends to be 'too little, too late and too biological.'
 This is one of the many reasons why the Department for Education is making Relationships and Health Education compulsory in primary schools from September 2020, with an emphasis on Relationships Education.